 3. How is Innovation Women different from a traditional speaker bureau?
 Traditional speaker bureaus only manage speakers who collect speaker fees and ignore the speakers who speak for the visibility.
 We offer opportunity for all kinds of speakers.
 We also offer more than just speaking engagements – it’s not unusual for our members to be invited to judge pitch contests or speak to the media, etc. We also share profiles in our weekly newsletter, on our blog and promote your speaking engagements on social media.
 We working on other visibility opportunities too.

 4. How does Innovation Women work?
 Women looking for more visibility purchase a profile on the Innovation Women website.
 Event managers are approved for a free account and can sign in to seek speakers for their events and conferences.
 The event managers search for the right speaker for their event and invite speakers through the website.
+In addition, speakers get a weekly email with more than 100 speaking opportunities a week that they can apply for.

 5. How much does it cost to be a member of Innovation Women?
 A basic annual speaker profile on Innovation Women is $100.
-If your company has a membership with some organizations, like MassTLC, you may receive your profile for free, courtesy of the organization.
+If your company has a membership with some organizations, like MassTLC, you may receive your first year’s profile for free, courtesy of the organization.
 (You will still need to put in a credit card to activate the account but it will not be charged.)

 6. Why do you charge the speakers and not the event manager?
 We know that people and companies seeking visibility currently pay PR and marketing firms thousands to identify opportunities and speaking engagements.
 Meanwhile, a lot of high value events (in terms of audience size and target audiences) like Meetups, don’t have budgets for speakers or speaker bureaus.
 These event managers may have never worked with a traditional bureau but still have great audiences for our speakers.